-Most older adults manage 3+ chronic health conditions
+Most seniors manage more than 3 chronic health conditions

-4 expert tips for managing multiple health conditions
+4 expert tips for managing multiple chronic health conditions

 1. Tell the doctor about your older adult’s priorities for care